rkillickdev/tedd-space-wellbeing-garden/README.md

 * Balsamiq - Used to create wireframes.
 * Font Awesome - Used for all icons throughout the website.
 * Google Fonts - Used to import required fonts for the website via the css style page.
-* Google Developer Tools - Used throughout build of website for debugging and trialing new features/ styling.
+* Google Developer Tools - Used throughout build of website for debugging, checking responsiveness and trialing new features/ styling.
 * Google Lighthouse - Used at testing stage to show statistics for performance, accessibility,  best practices and SEO.
 * TinyPNG - For compression of image files to improve website performance.
 * Birme - For resizing and reformatting images to make them suitable for use on the website.
 * Am I Responsive? - For displaying images of how the website looks across a range of devices.
+* Favicon.ico & App Icon Generator - for creating the 16x16px ico favicon.
+* [Meta Tags IO](https://metatags.io/) for improving site visual appearance on social media.

 <br>

-# **Deployment & Local Development**
+# **Deployment and Local Development**

 <br>